collerek/ormar/docs/queries.md

 Get's the first row from the db meeting the criteria set by kwargs.

-If no criteria set it will return the first row in db.
+If no criteria set it will return the last row in db sorted by pk.

 Passing a criteria is actually calling filter(**kwargs) method described below.